 Given the significant barriers preventing at-risk youth from accessing treatment — which include the reluctance of service providers to provide opiate agonist therapy, the location of services in heavy drug-using neighbourhoods as well as the undesirable outcomes associated with particular programs — many youth conclude that an independent route is the only one available to treat their physical and mental health, researchers say.

-To address this fundamental trust of state-sanctioned resources, the study’s authors say research approaches that combine “qualitative methods and implementation science are urgently needed to better adapt and design substance use and mental health services that are accessible, acceptable, appropriate and effective for young people experiencing street entrenchment.”
+To address this fundamental distrust of state-sanctioned resources, the study’s authors say research approaches that combine “qualitative methods and implementation science are urgently needed to better adapt and design substance use and mental health services that are accessible, acceptable, appropriate and effective for young people experiencing street entrenchment.”

 The researchers call for interventions that are responsive to the lived experiences of youth experiencing street entrenchment, addressing their marginalization and rebuilding their trust in “the system.”